Boris Lushniak: U.S. public health career

-Starting out at the Centers for Disease Control and Prevention {CDC} in the Epidemic Intelligence Service in 1988, Lushniak spent the next 16 years with the CDC, working on assignments in Russia, Kosovo and Bangladesh. as well as working at the World Trade Center site and with the CDC anthrax team.
+Starting out at the Centers for Disease Control and Prevention in the Epidemic Intelligence Service in 1988, Lushniak spent the next 16 years with the CDC, working on assignments in Russia, Kosovo and Bangladesh. as well as working at the World Trade Center site and with the CDC anthrax team.

 Lushniak joined the Food and Drug Administration (FDA) in 2004 as the Chief Medical Officer of the Office of Counterterrorism, before being named FDA Assistant Commissioner for Counterterrorism Policy and Director of the Office of Counterterrorism within the Office of the Commissioner in 2005.
 In 2010 he was promoted to rear admiral (upper half) and named Deputy Surgeon General.
 Between July 2013 and December 2014 he served as Acting Surgeon General, until the appointment of Vivek Murthy as Surgeon General of the United States was approved December 15, 2014.

 From January to March 2015 he served as commander of the USPHS Monrovia Medical Unit in Liberia, which was the only U.S. government hospital providing care to Ebola patients.